fed/LightSwitch/README.md

 Project Features
 ==
-* Control upto four home appliances wirelessly (expandable based on free IO pins).
+* Control up to four home appliances wirelessly (expandable based on free IO pins).
 * Monitor status of your home like temperature inside and outside of your home,light intensity inside and outside of your home, motion (presence) on the main entrance,LPG leak in the home and status of you main door.
 * Open/close your main door electrically and wirelessly.
 * As the android application is password protected ,it automatically adds security to your home as it can be controlled by the user only.